biodiversity-aq/EGABIcourse19/coursematerial/Occurences.md

 Each row in your dataset should corresponding to an observation.
 The names of the columns in the dataset should correspond to DwC terms.

 You can find a full description of the Darwincore Terms in the [Darwin Core quick reference guide](https://dwc.tdwg.org/terms/).
+But below we provide an overview of the most important terms.
+If you have information that doesn't ft the Terms below just check the [Darwin Core quick reference guide](https://dwc.tdwg.org/terms/) or create an issue on the EG-ABI course github or the [TDWG Github] (https://github.com/tdwg/dwc-qa)

-your data should allow you or anybody else to determine What, Where, When, Who and How
+your data should allow you or anybody else to determine What, Where, When, Who and How.

 The Darwincore Standards has 8 absolutely required terms. **basisOfRecord, occurrenceID, scientificName, scientificNameID, occurrenceStatus, decimalLongitude, decimalLatitude, eventDate**